I see that many financial “gurus” like Dave Ramsey talk about buying term insurance only, but term life is not always best for everyone.

 For young families, term life is usually a better option because you can buy a lot more term life insurance when you’ll need it most for a lot less money than any permanent life insurance policy would cost you.

-If you’re over the age of about 60 or 65 and you want a term insurance policy for any amount of life insurance above $25,000, like a 20, 25 or 30 year term, you may very well be better off buying a universal life policy with a 20, 25, 30 year or longer guaranteed level premium.
+If you’re over the age of about 60 or 65 and you want a term insurance policy for any amount of life insurance above $25,000, like a 20, 25, or 30 year term, you may very well be better off buying affordable life insurance for seniors by the way of a universal life policy with a 20, 25, 30 year, or longer guaranteed level premium.

 Check out this comparison below of the best 25 year term rates compared to the best 25 year universal life rates available to a 65 year old male or female in good health for $100,000 of life insurance.
 These are all monthly rates: